Haufe-Lexware/Scss-Styleguide/README.md

 <a name="handling-breakpoints">Handling Breakpoints: Element Queries</a>
 -----------

-Element Queries?
+"Element Queries"?
 What do you write, Tim?
-Uhh, Element Queries with Sass are so much better than media queries.
+Uhh, "Element Queries" with Sass are so much better than media queries.
 Do you know how it is to have all your specific responsive styles in an own file?
 In my opinion, that is crap.
 If you write modules you should declare the responsive behavior of it there. **Not in another file.**

 ```sass
 // Scss